Why wealth is important?

-- Dividend-yielding stocks & Capital gain on stocks – The stock market has been able to beat all the other asset classes (in gross term) over a long term perspective.
+- Dividend-yielding stocks & Capital gain on stocks – The stock market has been able to beat all the other asset classes (in gross term) over a long-term perspective.
 With average inflation of 4% pa.
 The stock market is able to generate enough return on investment that is better than other assets.
 It is a great platform to not only beat inflation but also in creating the required wealth if invested well.
 But, remember that stocks rise when there is sufficient liquidity available in the market.
-Hence, stocks have an inverse relationship to the interest rates.
+Hence, stocks have an inverse relationship to interest rates.

 - Real estate investment trusts (REITs) / Rental property – Real estate investment is widely known for its capital intensiveness.
 Although, Real Estate Mutual Funds are moderately known.
 Their usage is very minimum.
-Indians prefer investments into property.
+Indians prefer investments in property.
 Owing a piece of land is termed luxury and hence is a very appreciated investment.
 But, at times of recession.
 The first hit goes to the real-estate sector.
 And, investment in it is highly non-liquid.
 They cannot be easily convertible into cash.

 - Bullion investing – Gold & Silver investments are culturally ingrained among Indians.
-To invest in gold & silver is not a new thing among us.
-Indian gold reserve is one amongst the largest in the world but the same accounts for just under 10% of our forex reserve (majority is in US bills).
+To invest in gold & silver is not a new thing for us.
+Indian gold reserve is one of the largest in the world but the same accounts for just under 10% of our forex reserve (the majority is in US bills).
 But, Indian women hold anywhere around 250 – 500 grams of gold per household.
 Unlike rental property, Gold & Silver are highly liquid for they can be sold at a market price almost anywhere one desires to.
 And, Gold has been termed as a great hedge against inflation.
 Over the years, Gold has been able to beat inflation successfully.
 Check out my article for more info on GOLD.

 - Entrepreneurship – Creating your own product/service successfully is the purest form of wealth creation.
-For it not only provides wealth creation but, it serves the society by providing innovation in creating the needed goods & services demanded by society.
+It not only provides wealth creation but, it serves society by providing innovation in creating the needed goods & services demanded by society.
 To create a new product or service is to become an entrepreneur.
 Think of all the richest entrepreneurs.
 And how they were able to do what they have achieved.
 By creating a product or service that is in demand.
 To serve the majority at a desirable price in the competitive market.

 What is Indebtedness?

 What is debt?
 Debt is something we owe to others.
 It’s an asset to your creditor.
-A debt that we use to generate assets is termed as good debt.
+A debt that we use to generate assets is termed a good debt.
 For they not only provide proper circulation of money but also with optimum utilization of the same as leverage can make your task easily achievable.

 Throughout the period of creating debt to the utilization of them and the same going bad.
 We are creating a cycle of money circulation where the money transfers from one to another.
 But, those bad debts that accumulate will one day have negative repercussions on the economy.
 Yup, that day is here!

-Fortunately or unfortunately, the current paradigm shift we ought to see in the coming days seem more of both short term & long term debt cycles.
+Fortunately or unfortunately, the current paradigm shift we ought to see in the coming days seem more of both short-term & long-term debt cycles.
 And that’s scary!
 It has the capacity to entirely disrupt the current US dollar-based monetary system.

 Failure of the Fiat system!